Finglas/blog/content/2015/randomly-generated-values-in-tests.md

 Title: Randomly Generated Values in Tests
-Date: 2015-04-09 19:20
+Date: 2015-04-01
 Author: Shaun Finglas
-Tags: testing, http://schemas.google.com/blogger/2008/kind#post, tdd, unit-testing
+Tags: testing, tdd, unit-testing, tutorial
-Slug: randomly-generated-values-in-tests
+Slug: 2015/04/randomly-generated-values-in-tests

 The use of randomly generated test data seems like a good thing at first glance.
 Having worked with several teams that have used this concept I